Knowing when to seek help for your teenager’s anxiety

 Here are a few questions to ask when interviewing therapists:

-• What role does Cognitive Behavioral Therapy (CBT) play in your approach?
+- What role does cognitive behavioral therapy (CBT) play in your approach?
 (You will want a therapist that makes extensive use of CBT.)

-• Do you use exposure therapy in your treatment?
+- Do you use exposure therapy in your treatment?
 (Look for a therapist that answers “yes” and can explain how they utilize this approach.)

 Five tips for parents of anxious teens

-1. You need not feel alone.
+- You need not feel alone.

-According to the National Institute of Health, almost one-in-three adolescents, 31.9%,experience an anxiety disorder.
-These numbers have been rising.
+According to the National Institute of Health, almost one-in-three adolescents, 31.9%,experience an anxiety disorder. - Don’t be surprised if your teen resists seeking therapy.

-After all, the last thing an anxious teen wants to do is talk about the thing that makes them anxious.
+After all, the last thing an anxious teen wants to do is talk about the thing that makes them anxious. - Your teen’s anxiety disorders may not look like anxiety.

-For example, your child may exhibit defiance, aggressiveness, manipulation, or other acting-out behaviors to avoid situations that make them anxious.
+For example, your child may exhibit defiance, aggressiveness, manipulation, or other acting-out behaviors to avoid situations that make them anxious. - Remember, your teen can’t “just relax.”

-While you may experience anxiety as “no big deal,” your child experiences it as a very big deal…a persistent, negative feeling that they can’t control.
+While you may experience anxiety as “no big deal,” your child experiences it as a very big deal…a persistent, negative feeling that they can’t control. - Don’t put off seeking treatment.

 The longer your teen’s anxiety disorder goes untreated, the more conditioned they become to escaping and avoiding their fear.